 eCommerce

 Wix and Shopify are leaders in eCommerce platforms.
 Three million websites use Wix, and 4.6 million use Shopify.
 Both platforms allow users to set up an online store easily.
-However, when it comes to choosing the right platform for your business, there are some differences to consider.
+However, when it comes to choosing between Shopify, Wix, or any other alternative for your business, there are some differences to consider.

 In this article, we’ll explore the features, pricing, support, and sales tools of both platforms to help you make an informed decision about which best meets your needs in the Wix vs. Shopify debate.